chenxu10/kata/index.md

 ## B
 ### Best time to Buy and Sell Stock
 - Best time to Buy and Sell Stock, dynamic programming
-- Best time to Buy and Sell Stock II, dynamic programmingII
+- Best time to Buy and Sell Stock II, dynamic programming
 - Best time to Buy and Sell
-Stock III,
+Stock III,dynamic programming
-- Best time to Buy and Sell Stock IV
+- Best time to Buy and Sell Stock IV,dynamic programming

 ## L
 ### longest substring